 Proper pruning doesn’t merely stimulate growth but also makes a tree ready to take on the destructive insects and pathogens that come with the warmer weather.
 However, not all trees and shrubs need to be pruned early in the winter season.
 While dead and diseased branches are pruned, overgrown branches can be appropriately trimmed to maintain a tree’s structure.

-When it comes to shrubs, pruning them during dormant times makes their recovery easy for next year’s bloom.
-When your lawn care technicians take measures to prune a shrub before any new growth starts, they can enable the shrub to devote its energy towards growth as spring rolls in.
-Pruning and trimming trees and shrubs in winter is easy as their foliage is missing in their dormant months.
+Pruning shrubs during dormant times makes their recovery easy for next year’s bloom.
+Pruning a shrub before any new growth starts can enable the shrub to devote its energy to growth as spring rolls in.
+Pruning and trimming trees and shrubs in winter is easy as their foliage is missing during their dormant months.

 6. Mow high